 Starting in 1992, the Mint would release a regular Set as well as a Silver Set where the Roosevelt Dime, Washington Quarter, and Kennedy Half Dollar were 90% silver.
 There would also be Silver Premier Sets from 1992 to 1998 which were put in different packaging to display the coins.

 When the Statehood Quarters began in 1999, there would be 3 different Proof Sets produced: regular Set with 9 coins including 5 State Quarters, a Set with just the 5 State Quarters, and a Silver Set with 9 coins.
-The Sacagawea Dollars were added in 2000 and are still included today, now known as Native American Dollars.
+The Sacagawea Dollar was added in 2000 and is still included today, now known as Native American Dollars.
 2007 would introduce the Presidential Dollar to the Proof Sets up until 2016.
 They would be included with the regular and silver Proof Sets as well as a 4 piece Presidential Dollar Set.
 2009 would include 6 quarters for the District of Columbia and 5 US Territories and the 4 Centennial Lincoln Cents.
-2010 would start including the 5 America the Beautiful Quarters.
+2010 would start including the 5 America the Beautiful or National Park Quarters.

 Proof Sets Value